Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Kimberly White/Bloomberg/Getty Images.

-STEVE BURKE
+STEVE BURKECOMCAST

 FUTURE MOVES: It’s likely that once Comcast acquires the majority of NBC Universal—which will vastly expand the nation’s largest cable operator into a force in programming (that, as C.O.O., he will oversee)—there will be big changes at the entertainment company, including investing in network TV in a way current owner General Electric has not.